ameesha726/PhantomMesh/README.md

 # 🧠 Core Idea

-PhantomMesh behaves like a digital observer.
+Instead of deeply integrating into systems, PhantomMesh behaves like a digital observer.
+It watches systems the same way a human officer would — by observing their interfaces, detecting changes, and understanding what changed.

-It:
+PhantomMesh:

-- watches system interfaces
+watches system interfaces
-- detects meaningful changes
+detects changes
+understands state transitions
-- converts them into structured events
+emits structured events
-- synchronizes updates across systems using UBID
+synchronizes systems

-No backend integration is required.
+WITHOUT:

+APIs
+DB access
+modifying systems
+installing hooks

+That is your innovation.

 ---